aabasova/Seminar/README.md

 ## Implementation
-The students will get this project partially implemented.
+The students will get a partially implemented version of this project.
 All the packages and classes will be given as a Java project.
 Specific classes and methods will be either empty or will return a dummy value.
-The students will have to implement this classes and methods based on my descriptions.
+The students will have to implement these classes and methods based on the task description.
 The entire description can be found in this project under the name aufgaben.pdf.
+This repository contains the complete project, thus the solutions of the exercises.

 ### Exercises
 This section includes the functionalities that the students need to implement